Logius-standaarden/API-Design-Rules/DesignRules.md

       </dd>
       <dt>How to test</dt>
       <dd>
          <p>The usage of TLS is machine testable.
-The test is designed for maximum automation.
-To test, adherence to NCSC recommendations should be tested.
+Follow the latest NCSC guidelines on what is required to test.
 The serverside is what will be tested, only control over the server is assumed for testing.
 A testing client will be employed to test adherence of the server.
 Supporting any protocols, algorithms, key sizes, options or ciphers dat are deemed insufficient or phase out by NCSC will lead to failure on the automated test.
 Both positive and negative scenario's are part of the test.
 Testing that a subset of good and sufficient recommendations are supported and testing that phase out and insufficient recommendations are not.
 A manual exception to the automated test results can be made when phase out recommendations are supported.
 The API provider will have to provide clear documentation for the phase out schedule.
       </dd>
    </dl>
 </div>